-Adherence to the NST theorems results in a very finegrained modular system.
+Adherence to the NST theorems results in a system which is very fine-grained.
 This fine-grained design should be established very meticulously as every violation of every design theorem is proven to result eventually into ripple effects due to change.
-This is very hard to achieve in practice and therefore, "elements" (i.e., modular design patterns) are proposed to enable the construction of such systems in a realistic setting [6].
-Each of these elements provides a generic reusable modular structure for a basic functionality of the type of system one is creating.
+This is very hard to achieve and therefore, "elements" (i.e., modular design patterns) are proposed to enable the construction of such systems in a realistic setting [5].
+Each of these elements provides a generically reusable modular structure for a basic functionality of the type of system one is creating.
 To fit the specific situation at hand, they can be parametrized and, if necessary, customized.
 A system is then created as being a set of parametrized instantiations of these generic modular elements.
-For software systems, data, task, flow, connector and trigger elements were defined as generic modular structures providing the basic functionalities of most information systems [6].
-One can therefore conclude that the modules forming an element become (as a whole) a reusable module at a higher level of abstraction.
+For software systems, data, task, flow, connector and trigger elements were defined as generic modular structures providing the basic functionalities of most information systems [5].
+One can therefore conclude that the modules which form an element become (as a whole) a reusable module at a higher level of abstraction.
 Internally, every element takes care of a core functionality (e.g., the representation of data), and provides integration with some relevant cross-cutting concerns for that system (e.g., data security and persistency).
-To maximally enable evolvability, these crosscutting concerns need to be integrated at the lowest modular granularity level possible (forming elements).
-The parts in the elements connecting or dealing with the cross-cutting concerns need to be properly isolated in separate modules being version transparent.
+To maximally enable evolvability, these cross-cutting concerns need to be integrated at the lowest modular granularity level which is possible (forming elements).
+The parts in the elements which connect or deal with the cross-cutting concerns need to be properly isolated in separate modules which are version transparent.